|1. "How can something come from nothing?"||

 |8.
 "You atheists just want to keep living a life of sin."||

-You're saying that you've created a moral system which I reject, and then you accuse me of violating your moral system.
+You're saying that you've adopted a moral system which I reject, and then you accuse me of violating your moral system.
 So what?
 You have violated my moral system.
 So what?

 Fortunately, neither one of us is going to hell.

 Good!
 Now show him to me.
 Show me your god.
-Demonstrate him to me, the same way I'd demonstrate my fountain pen.
+Demonstrate him to me, the same way I'd demonstrate my fountain pen or my Ninja food processor.
 I'm ready and waiting.

 11. "It takes more faith to be an atheist than to be a Christian."